FarhadG/repo-card/README.md

 Give your repos some freshness with a Repo Card.

-## About

 I often get lazy adding a profile to my repositories, especially when I'd like for them to get forked, starred, etc.
 If you've been there, then Repo Cards are for you.

+### Demo

 Here's one of my own repos with one: <a target="_blank" href="https://www.github.com/farhadg/2048-cube">2048 Cube</a>

 ## Usage

-You can add a repo card in many different ways to your projects.
+You can add a repo card in many different ways.
 Choose one that's easiest for you:

 Reference the script file via the CDN
 ```javascript